'Solskjaer does not want to kill Manchester United' - Rafael defends under-fire manager's cautious transfer approach | Goal.com

 The former United defender says buying big names for the sake of it won't guarantee success, and that a more patient approach is more likely to reap long-term rewards.

-“Now it is better than before,” Rafael told The Athletic.
-“But there are still some games where you watch and think, ‘fuc*ing hell — what’s happened?’
-Even the first game of the season, you sit and say, ‘fuc*ing hell,’ but it is the first game.
+“Now it is better than before,” Rafael told The Athletic .
+“But there are still some games where you watch and think, ‘f*cking hell — what’s happened?’
+Even the first game of the season, you sit and say, ‘f*cking hell,’ but it is the first game.
 If Ferguson, after everything he won, lost the first game of a season, people would talk but not in the same way.

 “Now it (the reaction) is all, ‘everything is sh*t, we need to change the coach.’
 It is all a bit harsh.
 It is the first game - relax.
 Of course, we need to get better.
 People don’t care if the players only had one pre-season game to prepare.
-They just say, ‘Ole out, fuc*ing kell, why don't you buy these players?’
+They just say, ‘Ole out, f*cking hell, why don't you buy these players?’

 "That’s what I don’t understand.
 Of course, we need some players but last season, we finished winning nearly every game.
 The team was growing together.
 Now, you listen to people and it is as though if we don’t buy players, we will lose every game.